vicfryzel/xmonad-config/README.markdown

 basic understanding of [Haskell](https://wiki.haskell.org/Haskell) in order to modify this file, but most people have no problems.

-Most of the xmobar configuration is in ~/.xmonad/xmobar.hs.
+All other configuration files are in ~/.xmonad.

 All scripts are in ~/.xmonad/bin/.
-Scripts are provided to do things like take screenshots, start the system tray, start dmenu, or fix your multi-head layout after a fullscreen application may have turned off one of the screens.
+Scripts are provided to do things like take screenshots, start dmenu, or fix your multi-head layout after a fullscreen application may have turned off one of the screens.

 Colors set in the xmobar config and dmenu script are meant to coincide with the [IR_Black terminal and vim themes](http://toddwerth.com/2008/04/30/the-last-vim-color-scheme-youll-ever-need/).

+### Configuring xmobar and stalonetray for your displays

+xmonad-config is pre-configured to work on one of two display setups.

+1. Single 4K (3840x2160) resolution display.
+2. Dual 2560x1440 displays, with the right display as the primary.

+If your display setup is different, you need to edit the xmobar and stalonetray configurations provided, probably just to adjust the geometry of the bars for your resolution.
+An example would be if you're using xmonad-config on a laptop with a lower resolution screen.
+In this example, you'd simply need to edit the geometries in `xmobar-single.hs` and `stalonetrayrc-single`.

+When you first clone xmonad-config, it is setup to use the single display configuration files.

+To switch between the single and dual display setups, you must edit `bin/xsession` and `xmonad.hs` to point to the appropriate config files.

+In `bin/xsession` change the stalonetray line to read:

+    stalonetray -c ~/.xmonad/stalonetrayrc-dual

+In `xmonad.hs` change the `myXmobarrc` line to read:

+     myXmobarrc = "~/.xmonad/xmobar-dual.hs"

+To update geometries, edit `xmobar-single.hs` and `stalonetrayrc-single`, or edit `xmobar-dual.hs` and `stalonetrayrc-dual`.